New & Used Toyota Tundra: In Depth

 GET A FREE PRICE QUOTE

-The Toyota Tundra is a full-size pickup that mainly competes with the Ford F-150, Chevrolet Silverado, Ram 1500, and the GMC Sierra.
-It replaces the T100 in the Toyota lineup, but it lags behind the competition in even its 13th year of production.For pricing with options, specs, and all the details, see our full review of the 2014 Toyota Tundra.
+The Toyota Tundra is a full-size pickup that mainly competes with the GMC Sierra, Chevrolet Silverado, Ram 1500, and the Ford F-150.
+It replaces the T100 in the Toyota range, but it still lags behind the competition in even its 13th year of production.For pricing with options, specs, and all the details, see our full review of the 2014 Toyota Tundra.

 While critics have often found the Tundra to be the wrong size or aimed at the wrong audience, it has also met praise for its non-standard approach to the pickup scene.
 First sold in 1999 as a 2000 model truck, the Tundra has evolved to grow larger and more powerful over its three generations.